wangzhecheng/wangzhecheng.github.io/_pages/about.md

 I am a PhD student in Civil and Environmental Engineering with minor in Computer Science at [Stanford University](https://www.stanford.edu/).
 I am co-advised by [Prof. Ram Rajagopal](https://profiles.stanford.edu/ram-rajagopal) and [Prof. Arun Majumdar](https://profiles.stanford.edu/arun-majumdar).
 I am broadly interested in large-scale **data acquisition** and **data analytics** to support [sustainable development](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) with the cross-disciplinary integration of **machine learning**, **social science**, and **economics**.
-My research aims to **bridge the data gap** with machine learning and **distill data into insights** with social science and economics to **customize** the answers for different countries, regions, and communities to the broad question: how to make our world more sustainable, equitable, resilient to climate change?
+My research aims to **bridge the data gap** with machine learning and **distill data into insights** with social science and economics to **customize** the answers for different countries, regions, and communities to the broad question: how to make our world more sustainable, equitable, and resilient to climate change?

 Previously, I received my M.S. degree in Mechanical Engineering from Stanford University in 2018, and my Bachelor's degree in Energy and Power Engineering from Tsinghua University in 2016.